Double Hyphen in Wordpress

 Before migrating to Octopress (and later to Hugo), this blog was written in Wordpress.
 Every time I

-posted a tutorial with commands that have options with double hyphens (example: ls --all
+posted a tutorial with commands that have options with double hyphens (example: ls --all),

-Wordpress formatted the two consecutive hyphens (--
+Wordpress formatted the two consecutive hyphens (--) as a single dash (—).
+This probably

-), and also prevented the code from simply being copied from
+confused the reader (e.g., ls --all), and also prevented the code from simply being copied from

 the blog and pasted into the terminal.